-For example, a 5-axis machine would move the part in 3 directions, and the cutting tool in 2 directions.
+For example, a 5-axis machine moves the part in 3 directions, and the cutting tool in 2 directions.

 The complexity of these machines enables them to machine complex parts in less time.
-Previously, a machinist would need to stop the machine and turn the part to machine different features.
+Previously, a machinist would need to stop the machine and turn the part into a new position to machine different features.

 Because these are more complex, they take longer to set up.
 These machines are often used in the automotive, aerospace, and manufacturing industries where complex precision parts need to be machined.